MK2112/minicorpus/Readme.md

 The final step of the MiniCorpus project is to prepare the optimized pipeline for general applicability with the example of RefinedWeb.<br>
 The RefinedWeb dataset is a subset of the CommonCrawl dataset that was filtered and deduplicated.<br>
 However, RefinedWeb is not a clear sum of diverse, smaller datasets like The Pile Deduplicated.<br>
-Therefore, we have to find a way lift the need for $k$-Means clustering, which was based on knowledge of the Pile's assembly, and instead use a more general approach to sample a MiniRefinedWeb.
+Therefore, we have to find a way to lift the need for $k$-Means clustering, which was based on knowledge of the Pile's assembly, and instead use a more general approach to sample a MiniRefinedWeb.
 The mending and adapting of the pipeline for RefinedWeb is documented in the Jupyter Notebook `05_refinedweb_pipeline.ipynb`.

 ## Produced Artifacts